Mrunal-G/LLM_NER/README.md

-# Named Entity Recognition (NER)
+# Named Entity Recognition (NER) for PII detection ?

-Named Entity Recognition is a challenging problem in NLP.
 Most LLMs do not perform that well at Named Entity Recognition task out of the box.
 For the cost of inference, a model trained specifically for NER gives better results with predictable outputs and without hallucination.
 This was the approach that I had used for dealing with custom NER task in 2022 using transformer models by manaually labelling the data and then using supervised fine-tuning method.
 By investigating the current landscape of NER in 2024, I noticed that most of the recent approaches for creating custom NER systems are inclined towards leveraging LLM models for text-generation using prompting and instruction-tuning with zeroshot or few shot.
 I have investigated this recent approach for the given NER task because of custom named entity-types taxanomy and lack of availabliity of labeled data for custom NER.

 ## LLM text-generation for NER - How does this work ?